List of English irregular verbs: Past tense irregular verbs

 For each verb listed, the citation form (the bare infinitive) is given first, with a link to the relevant Wiktionary entry.
 This is followed by the simple past tense (preterite), and then the past participle.
 If there are irregular present tense forms (see below), these are given in parentheses after the infinitive.
 (The present participle and gerund forms of verbs, ending in -ing, are always regular.
 In English, these are used as verbs, adjectives, and nouns.)
-In the case of modal verbs the present and preterite forms are listed, since these are the only forms that exist with the present form identical for all persons.
+In the case of modal verbs the present and preterite forms are listed, since these are the only forms that exist, with the present form identical for all persons.

 The right-hand column notes whether the verb is weak or strong and whether it belongs to a subclass, and links to descriptions elsewhere.
 Information about the development of these verbs generally can be found at English irregular verbs; details of the etymology and usage of specific verbs can be found by consulting Wiktionary.

 In some cases, there are two or more possibilities for a given form.
 In the table, the preferred or more common usage is generally listed first, though for some words the usage is nearly equal for the two choices.
 Sometimes the usage depends on the dialect.
-In many cases, such as spell (spelt vs. spelled), learn (learnt vs. learned), and spill (spilt vs. spilled), American English normally uses the regular form, while British English tends to favor the irregular.
+In many cases, such as spell (spelt vs. spelled), learn (learnt vs. learned), and spill (spilt vs. spilled), American English and Canadian English normally use the regular form, while British English, Australian English, New Zealand English and South African English tend to favour the irregular.
 In other cases, such as dive (dived vs. dove) and sneak (sneaked vs. snuck), the opposite is true.
-Australian, New Zealand and South African English tend to follow the British practice, while Canadian English often sides with the American usage.
-It is also worth noting that the irregular form tends to indicate duration, whereas the regular form often describes a short-term action (The fire burned for weeks. vs. He burnt his finger.), and in American English, the regular form is associated with the literal sense of a verb, while the irregular form with a figurative one.
+The irregular form tends to indicate duration, whereas the regular form often describes a short-term action (The fire burned for weeks. vs. He burnt his finger.), and in American English, the regular form is associated with the literal sense of a verb, while the irregular form with a figurative one.